BP0268119/Portfolio/Data Science Project/Predicting Lung Cancer Using Logistic Regression.md

 ```
 ## Exploratory Data Analysis (EDA)

 Exploratory data analysis was performed to gain an understanding of the dataset (Mukhiya and Ahmed, 2020).
-The data was all categorical with the exception of age, which was continuous.
+The data was all categorical except for age, which was continuous.

 Firstly, the balance of the data was explored.
 This began with confirming whether there were approximately even numbers of males and females to ensure there wouldn’t be a bias towards gender in the model.